grantcolley/aspect/README.md

 Create step-by-step a monorepo solution using npm workspaces containing a React + TypeScript web client, a TypeScript web api, and a SQLite database.

-The Aspect web client is built using React, Vite, TypeScript, shadcn/ui, react-router, react-hook-form, and zod for validation.
+The Aspect web client is built using React, Vite, TypeScript, Tailwind CSS, shadcn/ui, react-router, react-hook-form, and zod for validation.

 The Aspect web API is built using Node.js, Express, TypeScript, a SQLite database and the Winston logging library.